hanneshapke/AgentWerkstatt/examples/EXAMPLE.md

 ## Next Steps

 To customize this example:
-- Modify the `agent_objective` in the config file for different domains
+- Modify the `persona` in the config file for different domains
 - Adjust the tools directory to include custom tools
 - Change the termination logic or markers
 - Integrate additional services like memory or Langfuse tracing